 For every room assign a colour, match it up with the boxes and this way everything will be in its right place when you are all unloaded.

 Write a card welcoming them to their new home, leave a bottle of something in the fridge, and also leave a folder with any paperwork for the house such as warranties and other useful information.
-Tell them who their neighbours are, it's a lovely touch, and would be exactly what you would love to see in your new home we're sure.
+Tell them who their neighbours are.

 Avoid the hassle of having to shoot off to the local supermarket as soon as you have moved in.
 Why not arrange a delivery just after you've unpacked or the morning after, so you can enjoy a stress free breakfast in your beautiful new home.